abhijithsnair1111/Retail-Data-Warehouse-Project/README.md

 ## 🚀 Project Reqirements
 Build an End-To-End Data Warehouse to convert raw data from retail store accross different countries into actionable insights.
-The initial data is stores in the source as group of CSV files within two eintites regarding Customer Relationship Management (CRM) and
+The initial data is stores in the source as group of CSV files within two eintites regarding Customer Relationship Management (CRM)
-Enterprise Resource Planning (ERP).
-Procide clear documentation for every step of the process to be shared with Analysts and Stakeholders for
+and Enterprise Resource Planning (ERP).
+Procide clear documentation for every step of the process to be shared with Analysts and
-further use cases.
+Stakeholders for further use cases.

 ### **Specifications**

 - [x] **Source :** Import data from two sources, CRM and ERP into Data Warehouse
 - [x] **Quality :** Clean, Standardize and Normalize the data for futher processes
 - [x] **Integration :** Cobime and Connect the various elements in the data to form a analysis ready model
-- [x] **Documentation :** Provide all the necessary documentation require for Analyst and other Non-Technical users to understand the data
+- [x] **Documentation :** Provide all the necessary documentation require for Analyst and other Non-Technical users

 ## 📈 Business Questions And Insights
-With the final layer complete, Stakeholders and Analyst can enquire any questions regarding Products, Customers and Sales for Reporting and Business Optimization
+With the final layer complete, Stakeholders and Analyst can enquire any questions regarding Products, Customers and Sales for
+Reporting and Business Optimization

 Some important questions may include :
 - **What are the 5 top selling products across various categories ?**
-  - A query connecting the **Sales** and **Products** tables by aggregating and sorting them based on category and total sales can provide an answer
+  - A query connecting the **Sales** and **Products** tables by aggregating and sorting them based on category
+    and total sales can provide an answer

 - **Which customers has the highest purchasing history to be included in the an appreciation program ?**
-  - Connecting the the **Sales** and **Customers** tables will provide a detailed overview of the order details by each customer
+  - Connecting the the **Sales** and **Customers** tables will provide a detailed overview of the order
+    details by each customer

 - **Are their any correlation between geograhical area and product categories ?**
-  - Geogaphical details are provided in the **Customers table and can be connected with the **Products** table to fetch category by location details
+  - Geogaphical details are provided in the **Customers table and can be connected with the **Products**
+    table to fetch category by location details

 - What is the overall performance of a retail stores ?
-  - A broad enough query with multiple connections across all three tables can provide all the necessary details about a the business performance
+  - A broad enough query with multiple connections across all three tables can provide all the necessary
+    details about a the business performance

 ##  🔍 How To Run
-The entire project was done using **Microsoft SQL Server**, The **SQL** and **T-SQL** Syntax used for all the scripts are written in accordance with MS SQL Server
+The entire project was done using **Microsoft SQL Server**, The **SQL** and **T-SQL** Syntax
+used for all the scripts are written in accordance with MS SQL Server compatability.
-Compatability.
-It recomended to use MS SQL Server for running the scripts Provided in this repository
+It recomended to use MS SQL Server for running the scripts provided in this repository

 ### Step by Step guide
-1. The [source dataset](dataset) is provided in the dataset folder
+1. The source dataset is provided in the datasets folder as `source_crp` and `source_erm`

+2. The `init_database` query will create a brand new databse called **RetailDWH** along with
+all the necessary schemas **bronze** , **silver** and **gold** within the databse

+3. The `ddl_bronze` qurey followed by `proc_load_bronze` for creating bronze tables and loading data

+4. The `ddl_silver` query followed by `proc_load_silver` for creating silver tables and loading data

+5. The `proc_load_gold` query for creating fact and dimension tables(views) in the gold layer